 - I’ll get it.

-Take the time throughout the day to positively build yourself up.
-When you are happy, angry, sad, excited, depressed, or any negative thing.
-The emotional state you are in does not affect the amount of positive self talk you should be using.
-The only thing that determines how much positive self talk to use is one thing.
+Take the time throughout the day to positively build yourself up when you are happy, angry, sad, excited, depressed, or any negative thing.
+The emotional state does not affect the amount of positive self-talk you should be using.
+The only thing determining how much positive self talk to use is one thing.
 And that one thing is using it all the time!

 - Right when you wake up